top of page

 • Yes, surrogacy is legal in the UK.
 However, commercial surrogacy (paying a surrogate beyond reasonable expenses) is prohibited.
 The surrogate is legally considered the child’s mother at birth, and the intended parents must apply for a parental order to gain full legal rights.

 • The timeline varies depending on factors such as finding a surrogate, completing IVF, and legal steps like applying for a parental order.
-On average, the process can take 18-24 months from start to finish.
+On average, the process can take easily over 24 months from start to finish due to longer surrogate matching times.

 • Surrogacy is available to a wide range of people, including heterosexual couples, single parents, and LGBTQ+ couples.
 Gay surrogacy in the UK is legal, and both parents in a same-sex relationship can gain legal parenthood through a parental order.